 There is so much focus and helpful pieces of literature when it comes to diagnosing Postpartum Depression in mothers.
-However, I found there is very little discussion about living with PPD while juggling motherhood.
-I am sharing what it is like for me being diagnosed with PPD so other mothers may realize we are not alone.
+However, I found minimal discussion about living with PPD while juggling motherhood.
+I’m sharing my story of being diagnosed with PPD so other mothers may realize we are not alone.
 Am I scared of sharing my journey and being translucent to others?
-I am terrified, but I am not going to let that fear define my life and my future…I am dominating it!
+I am terrified, but I will not let that fear define my life and my future…I am dominating it!

-You would think taking time for yourself sounds easy, but with two kids and a family that depends on you…it’s not always a piece of cake.
-However, everyday I strived to find things that brought me happiness and incorporated them into my day.
+You would think taking time for yourself sounds easy, but with two kids and a family that depends on you, it’s not always a piece of cake.
+However, every day I strived to find things that brought me happiness and incorporated them into my day.
 It started with drinking a cup of coffee early in the morning ALONE to starting exercise regiments.
-I found it very beneficial to not only take care of my mind, but my body as well.
-To be honest, I did struggle with guilt of needing time alone away from my girls, however, seeking that help from family and my counselor reassured me a happy mama makes a happy home!
+I found it very beneficial to take care of my mind and my body as well.
+Honestly, I struggled with the guilt of needing time alone away from my girls.
+However, seeking that help from family and my counselor reassured me a happy mama makes a happy home!

 I joined different groups with mothers that incorporated our kids into our activities.
-Fit4Mom at Briargrove and Tanglewood was a fitness group that started my day with my children and other mothers while incorporating exercise together.
-The support I received from these women was reassuring and made me at ease to see I wasn’t alone.
+Fit4Mom was the fitness group that started my day with my children and other mothers while incorporating exercise together.
+The support I received from these women was reassuring and made me feel I wasn’t alone.

-After joining fitness groups, I changed my diet to a more wholesome one (with the exception of those delicious pieces of dark chocolate I keep stashed away from my toddler).
-It slowly but surely proved to be true that this process was not only making me happier but my children as well.
+After joining fitness groups, I changed my diet to a more wholesome diet.
+(Except for those delicious pieces of dark chocolate I keep stashed away from my toddler).
+It slowly but surely proved to be true.
+This process was not only making me happier but my children as well.
 I found myself drinking up moments with them and appreciating the small things in life.
-I quit constantly worrying about dinner being on the table with organic veggies and just ordered that pizza occasionally which filled our dining table with more memories.
+I quit worrying about dinner being on the table with organic veggies and occasionally ordered that pizza.
+This filled our dining table with more memories.
 I discovered I was setting a positive example to my girls that taking care of ourselves emotionally and physically is important to sustain a happy and well-lived life.

-To bring even more light in a situation that can feel dark; I am the healthiest I have ever been emotionally.
-Yes, I still face good days and bad days which is the challenge of PPD…. but, I feel relief because I am overcoming this.
-I try to remember God gave me a life I was designed to handle and I am destined to overcome.
+To bring even more light in a situation that can feel dark, I am emotionally the healthiest I have ever been.
+Yes, I still face good days and bad days.
+This is the challenge of PPD.
+But I feel relief because I am overcoming this.
+I try to remember God gave me a life I was designed to handle, and I am destined to overcome.